robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/xUnit.net/xUnitAttributes.md

 ### `[MemberData]`

-The `MemberData` attribute allows test data to be retrieved from a property or method.
-This property or method can reside in the same class as the tests or in a separate class.
+The `MemberData` attribute allows test data to be retrieved from a field, property or method.
+These members can reside in the same class as the tests or in a separate class.
 This also allows references types to be provided as parameters.

 *References*: